 How do events appear on Queen's home page?

 Queen's home page Events Calendar items automatically appear via an RSS feed from the calendar.
 Some events are also spotlighted with text and a graphic further down on the homepage.
 If you would like your event to be considered for spotlighting on the homepage, please e-mail firstname.lastname@example.org.
-With few exceptions, event notices are not promoted through our home page news items, which are pulled from Queen's News Centre.
+With few exceptions, event notices are not promoted through our home page news items, which are pulled from Queen's Gazette.
 Please contact News and Media Services for more information on event news.

 About the Bedework calendar system